vannguyengd/gooddata-ui/docs/19_webcomponents_insight.md

 ></gd-insight>
 ```

-* `insight` - mandatory, an ID of the insight to embed.
+* `insight` - mandatory, the ID of the insight to embed.
-* `workspace` - optional, an ID of the workspace for this dashboard.
-By default, it's taken from the context
-  (e.g. from the script URL).
+* `workspace` - optional, the ID of the workspace for this dashboard.
+By default, it is taken from the context (e.g., from the script URL).
 * `locale` - optional, defaults to `en-US`.
 The localization of the visualization.
-For available languages,
-    see [the full list of available localizations].
+For all available languages, see [the full list of available localizations].
-* `title` - optional, if provided as a boolean shortcut attribute, will render the insight title.
-If provided as a string,
-    will override the default value and render the visualization with that string.
+* `title` - optional.
+If provided as a boolean shortcut attribute, it will render the insight title.
+If provided as a string, it will override the default value and render the visualization with that string.

 ```html
 <!-- with no `title` attribute, the title will not be rendered -->